 - Would you say you are flexible and able to adapt to unfamiliar settings and/or hectic environments?

-- Are you interested in learning and immersing yourself into rich, diverse cultures with widely different beliefs on tradition, culture, religion, etc.?
+- Are you interested in learning and immersing yourself in rich, diverse cultures with widely different beliefs on tradition, culture, religion, etc.?

 - Can you visualize yourself moving every few months (every 3 or 6 months on average)?